OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-mssql-database.md

 Use variables where possible so you can assign scopes to values.
 This will ensure credentials and database connections are correct for the environment you're deploying to.
 :::

-After adding all of the required parameters, click **Save**, and you have a basic runbook to restore your SQL database!
+After adding all of the required parameters, click **Save**, and you have a basic runbook to restore your SQL database.
 You can also add additional steps to add security to your runbooks, such as a [manual intervention](/docs/deployment-process/steps/manual-intervention-and-approvals.md) step for business approvals.

 ## Samples